cloudmesh-community/book/chapters/faas/openfaas.md

     print("Python Function: " + req)
 ```

-Functions need to be specified ina YAML file created to indicate what to build and deploy onto the OpenFaas cluster
+Functions need to be specified in a YAML file created to indicate what to build and deploy onto the OpenFaas cluster.
 YAML file will look like below

 ```yaml